fullstack-build/tslog/README.md

 #### <a name="transport"></a>Transports
 `tslog` focuses on the one thing it does well: capturing logs.
-Therefor there is no build-in _file system_ logging, _log rotation_, or similar.
+Therefore, there is no build-in _file system_ logging, _log rotation_, or similar.
 Per default all logs go to `stdOut` and `stdErr` respectively.

 However, you can easily attach as many _transports_ as you wish, enabling you to do fancy stuff